noah-schroeder/reviewbook/12-Three-Level-Meta-Analysis.Rmd

 We are creating a data item called **hatvalues**, and calculating hat values using the **hatvalues** function in metafor for the overall meta-analytic model.
 We then display the results in the console.
 :::

 Running that code displays some statistics in the console, but honestly I find them challenging to read in that format.
-So instead, let's write all of our influence statistics into a .csv file for easier viewing.
+So instead, we will write all of our influence statistics into a .csv file for easier viewing.

 ::: rmdnote
 ``` r